asnaencorerpg/asnaencorerpg.github.io/dox/ecrTourECRvsAVR.md

  + Some Built-In functions have been renamed:
        `%IsOmitted` is now `%Omitted`

-## Opcodes and Keywords
-Several Opcodes and Keywords are not present in ECR.
+## Array  Differences
+AVR and ECR have two ways of declaring an Array.
+An array is defined with the [DCLARRAY](/dox/DCLARRAY.html) command using either the keyword:
+ - `DIM`
+ - `RANK`

+### DIMed Arrays
+In AVR and in ECR, an array defined via the DIM keyword gets its storage allocated as part of the `DCLARRAY` command.
+In AVR the array can have multiple dimension, however, in ECR the array can only have one dimmension.
+In ECR, multidimensional arrays have to be defined via the `RANK` keyword.

+### RANKed Arrays
+Arrays declared with the `RANK` keyword are similar in AVR and ECR, both implementations allow for one or more dimensions and require the array to be initialized explicitly via the `NEW` keyword, the `*NEW` operator or an assignment.

-## Data Structures
+## Data Structure Differences
 The implementation of Data Structures in ECR is closer to that of RPG than the one AVR had.

 The `DCLDS` opcode can have have `LEN` keyword and it only supports basic RPG types (no `*string`, no `*decimal`, no objects) and the `DCLDSFLD` command has a `START` keyword.

+## Obsolete Commands
-## The following commands are not present in ECR:
+ The following AVR commands are not present in ECR:
  + `DclAlias & DclAliasGroup`
  + `DclDelegate`
  + `DclMemoryFile`